A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-Such solutions can often be platform-dependent.
-One of our recent works~\cite{hsieh.isca16} examines compiler-based mechanisms to decide what portions of code should be offloaded to PIM processing logic in a GPU-based system in a manner that is transparent to the GPU programmer.
+First, one of our recent works~\cite{hsieh.isca16} \omv{(see Section~\ref{sec:gpu})} examines compiler-based mechanisms to decide what portions of code should be offloaded to PIM processing logic in a GPU-based system in a manner that is transparent to the GPU programmer.
 Another recent work~\cite{pattnaik.pact16} examines system-level techniques that decide which GPU application kernels are suitable for PIM execution.